ecmwf/climetlab/docs/guide/datasets.rst

 Some arguments in the ``options`` dictionary are always included in ``climetlab.load_dataset`` or ``climetlab.Dataset.to_xarray()``  or ``climetlab.Dataset.to_pandas()`` (see :ref:`reference/dataset-options`).

 .. todo::
-    Currently no options are added by climetlab.
+    Currently no options are added by CliMetLab.

 Other arguments are defined by the plugin maintainer, and should be documented in the plugin documentation.